 Various processes at different stages of development are available for CO₂ capture from flue gases.

-• In the pre-combustion process, the CO₂ is separated before the actual combustion, but the fuel must first be converted into synthetic gas.
+- In pre-combustion processes, the CO₂ is captured before the actual combustion process, with the fuel first being converted into synthesis gas and then captured.

 Post-combustion in detail